HackYourFuture/JavaScript/Week1/MAKEME.md

 ## **3. Prep exercises**

 > Prep exercises are exercises that you should work on _before_ the session on Sunday.
-These are a little more difficult or show an important concept and as such are a great exercise to talk about with your class and your Q&A mentor.
+These are a little more difficult or show an important concept and as such are a great exercise to talk about with your cohort and your Q&A mentor.
 Have a solution ready by Sunday as you may be asked to show what you did.

 Inside your `JavaScript` fork, go to the folder `Week1`.
 Inside that folder, navigate to `/prep-exercises`.
 For each exercise, you will find a separate folder.
 The `README` explains what needs to be done.
 There will also be some questions at the bottom to think about.
 Go through them _before_ the session on Sunday as it will be covered then.